You have probably run at least once in the rain and asked yourself if your running shoes were ruined.

 Generally speaking, running in the rain will not ruin running shoes provided they are cleaned and dried properly after running.
 Running shoes should not be dried in a clothes dryer or with a hairdryer since they will probably be destroyed because of the material they are made of.

-Below I will explain in detail how to properly clean and dry your running shoes, as well as answer some frequently asked questions.
+Below I will explain in detail how to properly clean and dry your running shoes and answer some frequently asked questions.

 How to clean running shoes?